-- health bodies; and - such other persons, or groups of persons, as may be prescribed. - Prepare in consultation with appropriate persons a plan for carrying out inspections in accordance with best regulatory practice and to keep that plan under review. - Inspect any social services or the organisation and co-ordination of any social services when requested to do so by Scottish Ministers. - Conduct joint inspections under s115 of the Act with some or all of the bodies listed at s115(6) at the request of Scottish Ministers and to lead such inspections of services for children and for adults when requested to do so by Scottish Ministers. - Establish, review and publicise a procedure for complaints about the provision of care services following consultation with the Scottish Public Services Ombudsman (SPSO), local authorities and other relevant parties on that procedure (s79). - Establish, review and publicise a procedure for complaints about the exercise by SCSWIS of its functions in accordance with guidance issued by SPSO (s97). - Consult with the Scottish Social Services Council on the exercise by SCSWIS of its functions, where appropriate (s95). - Consult with the Mental Welfare Commission on the exercise by SCSWIS of its functions, where appropriate (s96). - Co-operate with the scrutiny bodies listed in Schedule 20 of the Act in both planning inspection work and undertaking inspections and to share information relating to inspections where appropriate and in the interests of the Care Inspectorate or the other bodies to do so (s114). - Impose fees for registration, continuation, variation or removal of a condition, issuing a new certificate of registration and cancellation with the Care Inspectorate. - Comply with the duty of user focus and related guidance issued by Scottish Ministers as set out in s112 and 113 of the Act.
+- we are healthy and active; - we value, enjoy, protect and enhance our environment; - we are creative and our vibrant and diverse cultures are expressed and enjoyed widely; and, - we respect, protect and fulfil human rights and live free from discrimination. - 7.
+The Care Inspectorate's statutory duties are to: - Further improvement in the quality of social services. - Take into account standards and outcomes published under section 50 of the 2010 Act relating to care services and social work services and the Scottish Social Services Council's codes of practice in the performance of its functions. - Provide information to the public about the availability and quality of social services. - Provide advice to Ministers about any matter relevant to the functions of the Care Inspectorate. - Provide advice about any matter relevant to the functions of the Care Inspectorate, when asked to, by: - persons who provide, seek to provide, or may seek to provide social services: - persons, or groups of persons, representing those who use, or are eligible to use, social services; - persons, or groups of persons representing those who care for those who use, or are eligible to use, social services; - local authorities; - health bodies; and - o such other persons, or groups of persons, as may be prescribed. - Prepare in consultation with appropriate persons a plan for carrying out inspections in accordance with best regulatory practice and to keep that plan under review. - Inspect any social services or the organisation and co-ordination of any social services when requested to do so by Scottish Ministers. - Conduct joint inspections under section 115 of the 2010 Act with some or all of the bodies listed at section 115(6) at the request of Scottish Ministers and to lead such inspections of services for children and for adults when requested to do so by Scottish Ministers. - Establish, review and publicise a procedure for complaints about the provision of care services following consultation with the Scottish Public Services Ombudsman (SPSO), local authorities and other relevant parties on that procedure (section 79 of the 2010 Act). - Establish, review and publicise a procedure for complaints about the exercise by SCSWIS of its functions in accordance with guidance issued by SPSO (section 97 of the 2010 Act). - Consult with the Scottish Social Services Council on the exercise by SCSWIS of its functions, where appropriate (section 95 of the 2010 Act). - Consult with the Mental Welfare Commission on the exercise by SCSWIS of its functions, where appropriate (section 96 of the 2010 Act). - Co-operate with the scrutiny bodies listed in Schedule 20 of the Act in both planning inspection work and undertaking inspections and to share information

-6. The Care Inspectorate's strategic aims and key objectives are set out from time to time in its corporate plan.
+- relating to inspections where appropriate and in the interests of the Care Inspectorate or the other bodies to do so (Section 114 of the 2010 Act). - Impose fees for registration, continuation, variation or removal of a condition, issuing a new certificate of registration and cancellation with the Care Inspectorate. - Comply with the duty of user focus and related guidance issued by Scottish Ministers as set out in sections 112 and 113 of the 2010 Act. - 8.
+The Care Inspectorate's purpose, strategic aims and objectives are set out in its corporate plan which is agreed with Scottish Ministers at least every 3 years.

-Relationship between Scottish Government and the Care Inspectorate
+Relationship between Scottish Government and Care Inspectorate